OmShah-117/Machine-Learning/Heart Disease Prediction/Readme.md

-# ❤️ Heart Disease Prediction using Machine Learning.
+# ❤️ Heart Disease Prediction using Machine Learning

 ## 📌 Project Overview.
 This project demonstrates an **end-to-end machine learning pipeline** to predict the likelihood of heart disease based on clinical and demographic features.
 It is designed as a **learning-focused, example project** that showcases data preprocessing, model training, evaluation, and interpretation.